Hyperaldosteronism - primary and secondary

 The outlook for secondary hyperaldosteronism depends on the cause of the condition.

-(enlarged breasts in men) may occur with long-term spironolactone treatment in men, but this is uncommon.
+(enlarged breasts in men) may occur with long-term use of medicines.
+But this is uncommon.

 Call for an appointment with your health care provider if you develop symptoms of hyperaldosteronism.